o28o/o28o.github.io/plugin/README.md

 # dpdPlugin

+## for Webmasters (requires adding js and css to the site code):
 Simple yet very convenient Pali Lookup Dictionary for any site.

 It might be slightly outdated, please check the latest version on [read.dhamma.gift](https://dhamma.gift/sc/?q=sn56.11)

 This plugin uses Digital Pali Dictionary as Pali Dictionary.
 More information about [DPD here](https://github.com/digitalpalidictionary/dpd-db).

+## for End Users (requires installing browser extention and setup):
+There is another way to add Pali Lookup for literally any site.
+[Read](https://github.com/o28o/dictPlugin/blob/main/ExtentionMethod.md)

 ## Demos